pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 ### Grype package overlays are not applied to scantemplates created by Namespace Provisioner

-If you used the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, see [Import overlay secrets](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/{{ vars.url_version }}/tap/namespace-provisioner-customize-installation.html)[Import overlay secrets](/docs-tap/namespace-provisioner/customize-installation.hbs.md#import-overlay-secrets).
+If you used the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, see [Import overlay secrets](/docs-tap/namespace-provisioner/customize-installation.hbs.md#import-overlay-secrets).